 This memo presents recommended Local Coastal Program (LCP) policies to address projected sea level rise and its potential impact on coastal development and resources within the City of Pacifica.
 The following policy update is consistent with the recommended adaptation strategies from the Final Draft Adaptation Plan, City Council goals, and community input.
 These policies recognize that sea level rise projections are continually evolving and the effectiveness of hybrid adaptation strategies is not well known.
 Therefore, consistent with the City Council's goals, particularly to preserve existing neighborhoods and promote environmental justice and local economic vitality, the policies focus on protection and armoring of the shoreline and reassessment of the adaptation plan in the future.

-These draft policies are available for public comment and may be revised based on comments received prior to Planning Commission and City Council consideration.
-The City approved adaptation policies will later be incorporated into a Draft LCP and provided to the Coastal Commission for certification.
-Only when the LCP is certified by the Coastal Commission and then adopted by the City Council will these policies be effective.
+With Council's directions, the adaptation policies will be incorporated into a Draft LCP.
+The entire Draft LCP will be returned to the Planning Commission and City Council for consideration and approval to send to the Coastal Commission for certification.
+Only when the LCP is certified by the Coastal Commission and then adopted by the City Council will these policies become effective.